Mauna Loa Eruption (2022)

 Mauna Loa is Earth’s largest active volcano and covers just over half of the Island of Hawaiʻi.

 This site provides resources about Mauna Loa eruption hazards, vog, and help making a plan.

 Also available in: Arabic | English | Español | Français | Haitian Creole | Japanese | Korean | Russian | Tagalog | Vietnamese | Chinese, Simplified

 Big Island Volcanic Eruption (2018)

-NOTE: This advisory page was created and maintained during the 2018 Kilauea volcanic activity on the Big Island.
+NOTE: This advisory was created and maintained during the 2018 Kilauea volcanic activity on the Big Island.
 This page has been updated to provide useful information about volcanic activity in Hawaii in general.
 The 2018 volcanic activity subsided for several years, but Kilauea again became active with an eruption on September 29, 2021, that has brought concerns about air quality due to vog.

 Hawaii Volcanoes National Park (HVNP) reopened in late September 2018, following the longest closure in the park’s history, due to volcanic activity.
 At this time there is no significant volcanic activity happening on the Big Island.

 HVNP sustained damage due to seismic activity during the recent eruption, including facilities and roadways.
 Drive carefully and take precautions when hiking.

 HVNP still may have limited services at this time.
 Visitors are advised to bring snacks, plenty of drinking water, and a full take of gas.

 Although lava flows have stopped, some fissures continue to release gas.
 Because of light tradewinds, vulnerable persons may wish to reduce their exposure in the area.